Definition of Forward Integration

 Explanation

-Forward distribution involves a business strategy wherein the business takes control or expands its business into the supply and direct distribution of its product to its end customer without depending on any third party in between.
+Forward distribution involves a business strategy wherein the business takes control or expands its business into the supply and direct distribution of its product to its end customer without depending on any third party.
 It mainly involves advancing the supply chain.
-It can also mean cutting down the scope of the middle man who eats away the majority of the profit.
-On one hand, where forward integration strengthens the company to maintain a grip or enhanced control on its product or services, it can also lead to a situation where it brings about the dilution of a company’s core competencies and business.
-Companies before application of this should be thoroughly aware of the cost and scope of the process.
-Involvement in such strategies should only be done if the company sees a major cost advantage or a scope to maximize its profit and it should also endure that its core competencies are not hampered in any form.
-At times it is preferable for companies to rely on external vendors and their own established core competencies rather than to expand on their own which would otherwise affect their business.
-At times calls for many mergers and acquisitions too where companies find that M&A deals would prove more profitable for them rather than depending on the same company as a vendor.
+It can also mean cutting down the scope of the middleman who eats away the majority of the profit.
+On the one hand, where forward integration strengthens the company to maintain a grip or enhanced control of its product or services, it can also dilute its core competencies and business.

-How does Forward Integration Work?
+How Does Forward Integration Work?

 Example of Forward Integration